Mehrdad93/Sentiment-classification-NB-XLNet/result/SOTA/README.md

 | 0.78 | 32 | 4 | 3e-5 | **Yes** |
 | 0.21 | 32 | 4 | **4e-4** | No |

+As shown in table above, changing batch size and epoch as long as they are in the recommended ranges (published by author of XLNet paper), the overall accuracy will not change significantly.
+However, learning rate can play an important role on the accuracy if changes by an order of magnitude.

+Another interesting result is that adding emoji removal function to our pre-processing part does not affect the overall accuracy since

 `xlnet-large-cased`

 | Accuracy | Batch | Epoch | Learning Rate |
 | :-----: | :----: | :----: | :-------: |
 | 0.75 | 8 | 4 | 3e-5 |

 **8) References**